CS2103AUG2016-F11-C2/main/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.cmdo.commans` package.
+Classes used by multiple components are in the `seedu.cmdo.commands` package.

 ## Implementation